Ray is orginally from the San Francisco area, and grew up in East Bay. While music was a persistent

 Santana members percussionist Karl Perazzo and keyboardist David K Mathews."

-In 2016, Ray's latest release, "Latin Jazz Project Vol. 1" on Rhythmus Records is his eighth album, and "is a collection
+In 2016, Ray released is eighth album, "Latin Jazz Project Vol. 1" on Rhythmus Records which "is a collection

 of Latin Jazz standards, including three of Obiedo's original compositions.
 Obiedo enlisted some of the music

-industries top musicians and longtime co-horts for the project" (see press release under "CD Release," below).
+industries top musicians and longtime co-horts for the project."

 “Obiedo mixes smart studio production and arrangement with a rich knowledge of both jazz and